Watercolor Painting Workshop in the French Alps with Iain Stewart, June 26-July 3, 2023

 The Alps is a dream destination for a plein air artist because of the spectacular scenery you will encounter: alpine meadows, cobblestoned villages, waterfalls, glaciated peaks, wildflowers, clean lakes, chalet with flowers from windowboxes…

 Some of the highlights of the tour are seeing Mont Blanc, the highest mountain in Europe, from the hotel and visiting Annecy, also called the Venice of the North, a beautiful medieval city surrounded by canals and mountains.

 Let us show you these hidden treasures.

-We will pick you up in Annecy (train station or specific hotel)and drive you to our beautiful chalet in the Alps.
+We will pick you up at 2:30pm a the Geneva airport and drive you to our beautiful chalet in the Alps.
 Upon your arrival at the hotel, you will have time to settle in and relax, enjoy the spa (hot tub, sauna and steam room) before our welcome reception and orientation meeting followed by a gourmet dinner.